 2007 – Foundation of Missionaries of Mary

 Foundation of Missionaries of Mary consecrated sisters who founded the ACAY Missions Philippines Inc.

 Started the Aeta Mission, at the service of the youth of one of the ethnic minorities of the Philippines: The Aetas

 2012 – Accredition of ACAY Programs

 ACAY Missions Philippines programs have been accredited by the Department of Social Welfare and Development (DSWD) of the Philippines.

-The Mission in the Barangay Santa Cruz in Tanauan Leyte is helped the whole barangay with a program of recovery and sustainability following the traumatic experience of the super typhoon Yolanda (Haiyan) which struck in November 2013.
+The Mission in the Barangay of Santa Cruz in Tanauan Leyte helped the whole barangay with a program of recovery and sustainability following the traumatic experience of the super typhoon Yolanda (Haiyan) which struck in November 2013.

 Started ACAY France in Marseille to bring back from the Philippines the expertise and experience of helping the youth at risk in France.

 2017 | Sr. Sophie received the Knight of the French Legion of Honor award